 TREATMENT OPTIONS AT PCP DRUG REHABILITATION CENTERS

 Drug addiction treatment centers for PCP take a variety of approaches to treating angel dust addiction.
 Modern substance use disorder treatment aims to address all the ways addiction impacts someone’s life.
-You can receive two broad categories of angel dust addiction treatment:
+You can receive two broad categories of angel dust use disorder treatment:

 - Medical services: Some approaches to PCP addiction care involve the use of medication to relieve withdrawal symptoms.
 Clinic doctors may also treat any conditions that contribute to the patient’s PCP use.
 They sometimes make referrals to other providers to address specialized health issues related to the addiction.